 - Provides the complete features to automate API, mobile and Web application testing.

 - Supports testing of an application on multiple platforms like Windows, Linux, Mac, etc.

 - It provides an integrated environment that makes it easier for both developers and testers to integrate and deploy different frameworks and libraries.

-- Supports many built-in features to ease testing and also allows both SOAP and RESTful API testing.
+- It supports many built-in features to ease testing and also allows both SOAP and RESTful API testing.

 - One of the most efficient and commercial tools for testing is it provides support for testing of mobile, Web and desktop applications.